aspose-email-cloud/aspose-email-cloud-docs/email/reference/api/DisposableEmail/_index.md

 weight: 1
 ---

-Check email address is disposable operations
+Checks if an email is a disposable one